 fruit salad

-A fruit salad will contribute towards your five-a-day.
-This can be consumed as a snack in between meals or dessert after your main meal.
-It’s recommended that all adults should try to aim for at least five portions of fruits and vegetables a day.
-Fruits and vegetables are good sources of vitamins and minerals, which are essential for general health.
-They also are good sources of fibre, which is important for maintaining gut health.
+Contributing towards your 5-a-day, fruit salads are tasty and make a hydrating snack in between meals or a refreshing dessert.
+All adults are advised to eat at least five portions of fruits and vegetables a day.
+Fruits and vegetables are excellent sources of vitamins and minerals, which are essential for health, and are a good source of fibre, which is important for maintaining gut health.

 Try this easy fruit salad.